GSA/piv-guides/pages/locally-trusted-ocsp.md

 ##Appendix 2 - Using Microsoft CA as the self signed root

-When using Microsoft CA, the below CaPolicy.inf file should be placed in %SYSTEMROOT% prior to generating the Root CA key pair.
-Below file will create a self signing root certificate with a 2048 bit RSA key and a ten year validity period with OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.
+Prior to configuring Certificate Services and generating the new Root CA key pair, the below CaPolicy.inf file should be placed in %SYSTEMROOT%.
+Below will create a self signing root certificate with a 2048 bit RSA key and a ten year validity period with OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.

 	[Version]
 	Signature="$Windows NT$"